huitema/dnsoquic/draft-huitema-dprive-dnsoquic.md

 This means that the client's first query occurs on QUIC stream 0, the second on 4, and so on.

-As specified in section 7 of "DNS Transport over TCP - Implementation Requirements" {{!RFC7766}}, resolvers are RECOMMENDED to support the preparing of responses in parallel and sending them out of order.
-In DoQ, they do that by sending responses on their specific stream as soon as possible, without waiting for availability of responses for previously opened streams.

 ### Transaction Errors

-Peers normally complete transactions by sending a DNS response on the transaction's stream, including in cases where the DNS response indicates an error.
-There are two exceptions: internal errors, and cancelled transactions.
+Peers normally complete transactions by sending a DNS response on the transaction's stream, including cases where the DNS response indicates a DNS error.
+For example, a Server
+Failure (SERVFAIL, {{!RFC1035}}) SHOULD be notified to the initiator of the transaction.

+There are two exceptions to normal completion of a transaction: internal errors, and cancelled transactions.

+### Internal Errors

 If a peer is incapable of sending a DNS response due to an internal error, it may issue a QUIC Stream Reset indicating with error code DOQ_INTERNAL_ERROR.
 The corresponding transaction MUST be abandoned.
-A Server Failure (SERVFAIL, {{!RFC1035}}) SHOULD be notified to the initiator of the transaction.

 ### Cancelling a Transaction